Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 `snowflake.core` represents the entry point to the core Snowflake Python APIs that manage Snowflake objects.
 To use the Snowflake Python API, you'll follow a common pattern:

-1. Establish a session using Snowpark, representing your connection to Snowflake.
+1. Establish a session using Snowpark or a Python connector connection, representing your connection to Snowflake.

 2. Import and instantiate the `Root` class from `snowflake.core`, and pass in the Snowpark session object as an argument.
 You'll use the resulting `Root` object to use the rest of the methods and types in the Snowflake Python API.